kevyli9/tldr_project/data/README.md

 QC module output ('sample_QC_output.csv'):
 * CSV with 3 columns: 'sentence', 'label', and 'keep_votes'
 * 'sentence' contains all of the sentences in the original text, in the same order
 * 'label' contains the label for each sentence, determined by a majority vote of qualified workers.
 Qualified meaning the worker 1) spent at least a minute on the HIT 2) correctly clicked/didn't click each of the quality control sentencs 3) clicked at least 5 non-quality control sentences.
 If most qualified workers clicked on the sentence, it was labeled 'remove' else 'keep'.
-Ties were broken by randomly labeling the sentence 'remove' or 'keep'.
+* Ties were broken by randomly labeling the sentence 'remove' or 'keep'.
+As such, given that there were only 2 qualified workers from 'sample_QC_input.csv', sentences with disagreement (1 'remove' vote and 1 'keep' vote) could either have been labeled 'remove' or 'keep'.
 * 'keep_votes' contains the number of votes for 'keep' a sentence received

 Aggregation module input ('sample_QC_output.csv'):
-* Our code for the aggregation module is directly beneath the QC code; the aggregation module takes as input
+* The aggregation module takes as input a list of tuples in the format (sentence, label, # of 'keep' votes) that is returned from the QC module (our code for the aggregation module is in the same notebook as the QC code).
+In this repo, we represent the list of tuples as a 3-column CSV, which is the same as 'sample_QC_output.csv'

+Aggregation module output ('sample_agg_output.txt'):
+*

 **Code**